creativescala/.github/profile/README.md

 Each project has open issues, and the [Github projects](https://github.com/orgs/creativescala/projects) track larger features that cross multiple issues.

+## 🦄 Sponsorship

+If you'd like to support our work, please consider becoming a [sponsor](https://github.com/sponsors/creativescala)
 <!--

 **Here are some ideas to get you started:**